rknightuk/rknight.me/src/pages/ai.md

 I use [GitHub Copilot](https://github.com/features/copilot) when writing code, usually for autofilling things like lists of numbers and other asinine tasks that occur when programming.
 Occassionally it will understand what I'm trying to do so I will use that code if I'm sure it's correct.

 I've used AI images for two things: a handful of times when DALL·E first released just try it out and for a couple of months with the [bad movie remakes bot](https://bugle.lol/@movieremakes).
 None of those images were good, a couple maybe got a little chuckle, but on the whole it wasn't worth it.
+Even if generated images get better, the resource usage to generate one single image is awful for the environment.
+Pay an artist.

 I [actively block bots](https://rknight.me/blog/blocking-bots-with-nginx/) used for training LLMs and will continue to do so as best I can.
 I consider it unethical at best to do what the AI companies are doing: scraping the open web first _then_ asking if we want to opt out.